Trump threatens new tariffs on Canada, including 250% tax on dairy

 A dairy spat years in the making

-Canada charges exorbitant tariffs on certain dairy products, including a 241% tariff on milk, much to the consternation of America’s dairy farmers, who have complained for years that the border nation is treating them unfairly.
+Canada charges exorbitant tariffs on certain dairy products, including a tariff on milk that can be as high as 241%, much to the consternation of America’s dairy farmers, who have complained for years that the border nation is treating them unfairly.

 In 2023, a trade dispute panel ruled in favor of Canada, arguing that the high import taxes did not violate the USMCA.
 Wisconsin Democratic Senator Tammy Baldwin lambasted the decision, arguing it was creating an undue burden on her state’s dairy industry.